East Village, Manhattan

 North to South: 14th St. to East Houston

-East to West: East River to 4th Ave. and Bowery
+East River to 4th Ave. and Bowery

 Nearby Neighborhoods: LES, NoHo, Gramercy, Greenwich Village